graciellehigino/the-return-of-the-fleas/manuscript.md

 projection of local networks.
-For the dataset used here, networks are clearly described by three dimensions of beta-diversity: while *$\beta$s* captures part of the variation that is complementary to that captured by *$\beta$wn*, *$\beta$os* describes a completly different dimension of the data.
+For the dataset used here, networks are clearly described by three dimensions of beta-diversity: while *$\beta$s* captures part of the variation that is complementary to that captured by *$\beta$wn*, *$\beta$os* describes a completely different dimension of the data.
 (A) PCA of networks beta-diversity metrics _$\beta$s_, _$\beta$wn_ and _$\beta$os_; PCA of the phylogenetic component of PCD (PCDp) for parasites (B) and hosts (C); PCA of the compositional component of PCD (PCDc) for parasites (D) and hosts (E).](figures/fig1.png){#fig:one}